fofanafi/imagetiler/README.markdown

 or
 `t.get_tiles(image, :zoom_levels => 2..4)`

-Setting options in the get_tiles function sets them for that instance of Tiler.
+If you set an option in get_tiles, that will be the new default for that instance of Tiler.

 ## Methods